tonipanacek/transmodernity/src/film/organize-a-screening.md

 [Get in touch with us!](mailto:connect@transmodernity.org)

-We can send you info material on how to host a screening for educative purposes or elsewhere We can also help you to promote your event and are happy to participate in (virtual) Q&A sessions worldwide.
+We can send you info material on how to host a screening for educative purposes or elsewhere.\
+We can also help you to promote your event and are happy to participate in (virtual) Q&A sessions worldwide.

 We want the film to inspire as many people as possible, so we thank you in advance for wanting to spread the love ❤︎